 The assumptions used in determining the valuation of SCR Entitlements reflect management's best estimate of future payments to beneficiaries and involve both economic and non-economic assumptions.
 The non-economic assumptions include considerations such as termination of Agreements prior to maturity and participation of eligible students in the collection of EAPs.
-The primary economic assumption is the discount rate, which is set at the expected long-term investment rates of return of the SCR Fund at October 31, 2022 of 4.8% (2021 - 4.2%) based on the investment policy approved by the Investment Committee of the Foundation.
+The primary economic assumption is the discount rate, which is set at the expected long-term investment rates of return of the SCR Fund at October 31, 2023 were undiscounted (2022 - 4.8%) based on the investment policy approved by the Investment Committee of the Foundation.
 As underlying conditions change over time, assumptions may also change, which could cause a material change in the present value of the SCR Entitlements.